gammarf/grf_sphinx/server.rst

     :align: center
     :width: 70%

-    Timeline of activity for a particular monitored aircraft
+    Timeline of activity for a particular aircraft

 Grafana
 =======